accelatrix/accelatrix/README.md

 # Accelatrix

 > A parallel functional programming framework for in-browser processing of enumerations of business entities.
-> v1.5.1 is compatible of ECMAScript 5 and TypeScript.
+> v1.5.1 is compatible with ECMAScript 5 and TypeScript.

 If you would like to have a typed C#-like runtime in the browser instead of just at designtime with TypeScript, including type introspection, you reached the right place.